 - Fiscal year faculty appointments: All teaching over and above the usual teaching activity of faculty members who hold fiscal-year appointments will be considered as teaching on "overload" and will require approval at all times of year.

-- UI staff members may serve as instructors of academic courses, including distance education and Guided Independent Study (GIS) courses, over and above their regularly assigned duties.
+- UI staff members may serve as instructors of academic courses, including on-campus and distance-education courses, over and above their regularly assigned duties.
 In addition to the requirements of this policy, UI staff members with faculty appointments shall follow policies related to use of staff time (see, for example, III-17.16 Extra Compensation for University Faculty and Staff and II-18 Conflicts of Commitment and Interest), in particular that the work performed will take place outside the employee's regular work hours or charged to vacation time, unless otherwise approved by their supervisor.

 - Course number and enrollment limitations.
 Academic courses taught for extra compensation are limited according to the following:

-- Academic term, Saturday and Evening Classes, and distance-education courses: Faculty and staff members who hold regular full-time appointments (nine or twelve months) may be permitted to teach one course for extra compensation during the fall, spring, or winter sessions, not to exceed two total courses taught for extra compensation during the academic year.
+- Academic-term and distance-education courses: Faculty and staff members who hold regular full-time appointments (nine or twelve months) may be permitted to teach one course for extra compensation during the fall, spring, or winter sessions, not to exceed two total courses taught for extra compensation during the academic year.
 Additionally, faculty and staff members who hold fiscal-year appointments may be approved to teach one course during the summer session.

 - Exceptions: Exceptions to these limits may be requested in writing to a DEO or equivalent, or, in the case of staff, a supervisor and department head.
-Once recommended, the exception must be approved by the collegiate dean of the college in which the course is being taught and, if for a course taught through the Division of Continuing Education, the Dean of Continuing Education.
+Once recommended, the exception must be approved by the collegiate dean of the college in which the course is being taught and, if for a course taught through the Office of Distance and Online Education, the Dean of University College.

 - Compensation.
 Given the multiple modalities of instruction and collegiate environments, compensation for courses taught for extra compensation will be set by the employing unit in accordance with relevant compensation policies (see III-17.8, III-17.13).